 The independent variable in this study was the home visit care method.
 The dependent variable in this study was breastfeeding.
-The confounding variables in
+The confounding variables in the study were age, parity, and education, and history of attending classes for pregnant women.

 Data collection in this study took place in 2019.
 All mothers in the study (both home visit group A and home visit group B) were followed from the beginning of the postpartum to 1 month of age of the child being born.
 At the beginning of the puerperium, the subject was asked to fill out a consent form after the explanation.